tacman/mailtrap/sfcasts/tags-metadata.md

 # Email Tracking with Tags and Metadata

-We're now sending emails for *real*.
+We're now sending emails for *realsies*.
 Let's just double-check our links are working...
 All good!

 Mailtrap can do more than just deliver & debug emails: we can also track emails and